jakemcc/jakemccrary.com/source/blog/2025-11-30-notify-yourself-when-a-task-finishes.markdown

 #!/bin/bash
 while sleep 0.5; do
     rg bb templates source --files -t css -t clojure -t markdown -t html \
-        | entr -d -s 'rm -rf output/*; time /opt/homebrew/bin/bb render --preview true && terminal-notifier -message "Rendering complete"';
+        | entr -d -s 'rm -rf output/*; bb render && terminal-notifier -message "Rendering complete"';
 done
 ```

 This site renders quickly, so I can usually make some edits, save, and toggle to a browser to refresh and see the output.
-Still, it is nice to see that little notification pop-up appear on my screen so I know for sure that if I hit refresh, I'm seeing the latest render.
+Still, it is nice to see that little notification pop-up on my screen so I know for sure that if I hit refresh, I'm seeing the latest render.

 When I'm running my Clojure tests, both `lein-autoexpect` and `test-refresh` send a notification with a pass or fail message based on the status of the unit tests that just ran.
 If the tests are passing, I don't have to glance at my terminal.